 13. Plastic bags are banned

-Antigua was the first Caribbean island that banned plastic bags and styrofoam 3 years ago already.
+Antigua was the first Caribbean island that banned plastic bags and styrofoam, now 5 years ago already in 2018.
 Plastic straws are banned as well.

 14. Antigua goes green

 Antigua is staying ahead of the other Caribbean islands when it comes to going green.
 There are multiple projects running to reduce waste and use renewable energy sources.
-While exploring Antigua we passed by huge fields of solar panels for example.
+While exploring Antigua we passed by huge fields of solar panels for example in the interior of the island.

 There was even held a Play It Out Concert to tackle plastic pollution in Antigua on June 1st, 2019.
 The hashtags used for that campaign were: #BeatPlasticPollution and #CoolisClean.
 Education is the way forward!